Moisés Alou: Chicago Cubs

 In December 2001, he signed a three-year, $27 million contract with the Chicago Cubs.

 At the start of the 2002 season Alou again ended up on the disabled list, and once healthy, he hit .275 and 15 home runs.
 After the 2002 season, Alou hired a personal trainer and dedicated himself to returning to his old form.
 In the season, Alou batted over .300 for most of the season before a late-season slump dropped his season batting average to .280, with 22 home runs and 91 RBI.
 Alou went on to lead the team in batting average in its two series against the Atlanta Braves and Florida Marlins.

-In Game 6 of the National League Championship Series against the Florida Marlins that year, Alou was involved in the Steve Bartman incident, in which Cubs fan Steve Bartman deflected a foul ball landing one row into the stands.
-Bartman's deflection prevented Alou, who reached into the stands, from attempting to catch the ball for an out that could have been the second out of the 8th Inning.
+In Game 6 of the National League Championship Series against the Florida Marlins that year, Alou was involved in the Steve Bartman incident, in which Cubs fan Steve Bartman deflected a foul ball landing one row into the Wrigley Field seats, where Bartman's deflection prevented Alou, who reached into the stands, from attempting to catch the ball for an out that could have been the second out of the 8th Inning.
 However, the Marlins went on to score eight runs in the inning, in which the Cubs had been ahead 3–0.
 The Cubs, who had led the series 3–2, lost the game 8–3 and eventually lost the series in 7 games.
-Alou openly admitted later in interviews that while he was frustrated at the moment, he could not have made the catch anyway.
+Alou openly admitted later in interviews that while he was frustrated at the moment, he would not have been able to make the catch anyway.
 Later, Alou denied making such a statement and said if he had, it was only to make Bartman feel better.